 This one is made from a high resin particle board which makes for a smooth and cleanable surface that can work with watercolors without causing damage.
 The one shown here is the larger size coming in at 29 inches by 23 inches with a 6 setting elevating stand.
 There may be some smaller versions available.

-Has a carrying handle making it easier to take into the field but may lose some stability when using in your lap or on the ground.
+Has a carrying handle making it easier to take into the field but may lose some stability when used in your lap or on the ground.
 The weight is about 8 pounds and may feel heavier if you are hiking for long distances.
 Overall this appears to be a good drawing board especially if you are using it at home or in the studio.

 Koh-I-Noor Portable Board